run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-troubleshooting.md

 ## Symptom: Jobs fail with ContainerCannotRun status

-When running `runai list workloads`, your Workload has a status of `ContainerCannotRun`.
+When running `runai list jobs`, your Workload has a status of `ContainerCannotRun`.

 __Resolution__

 The issue may be caused due to an unattended upgrade of the NVIDIA driver.

-To verify, run `runai describe workload <job-name>`, and search for an error `driver/library version mismatch`.
+To verify, run `runai describe job <job-name>`, and search for an error `driver/library version mismatch`.

 To fix: reboot the node on which the Job attempted to run.